camelCaseGuy/spark-definitive-guide-ryan/README.md

+# This is my work as I progress through this book to learn Spark.

+All my work following along or running my own test code goes in the [my_work folder](my_work).
+The `code` and `data` folders as well as the rest of this README were pulled from [the O'Reilly github repo](https://github.com/databricks/Spark-The-Definitive-Guide)

+##### The following is their README:
 # Spark: The Definitive Guide

 This is the central repository for all materials related to [Spark: The Definitive Guide](http://shop.oreilly.com/product/0636920034957.do) by Bill Chambers and Matei Zaharia.